The 2026

 How do we know who’s riding what?
 When you arrive at camp, you’ll just submit one yellow RIDE CARD per rider DAILY in the red submission box at the registration barn.
 EXAMPLE BELOW.
 You are not entered in a ride unless you have submitted a (legible) ride card.
 Submit your card the afternoon before the ride that you would like to enter, probably right before you vet in.
 You may alternatively text a picture of your ride card to 719-989-8409 for a “zero contact” experience, or after hours.
 Don’t worry, it will make sense when you get there and see the daily sign-up system.
 Riders like it, and so does management.

-MAPS– Why do we no provide GPS tracks?
+MAPS– Why do we not provide GPS tracks?
 Because this has led to trespassing issues on the private land that these trails cross.
 If you use a tracking app, make sure not to share the trail with the public.
 Maps will be provided in the flyer that will be emailed to you prior to the ride, the trails will be well-marked, and the loops are color coded.

 There are Q&A/comment cards at the registration barn, for any questions you may have, submit them as you would submit a ride card (either in the red box or via text, and your questions will be answered expeditiously by one of the SoCo team members.)
 Please read your flyer before asking questions.

 Vet Checks: Most vet checks are IN camp.
 There will be an out vet check on Day 2 (Spanish Peaks) and Day 6 (Wahatoya.)
+There might be a bonus out vet check in 2026 depending on landowner permissions.

-Click here for 2024 TRAIL MAPS
+Click here for 2026 TRAIL MAPS (coming soon)

 (The above link ONLY includes loop maps, no other info, see link at top of page for full rider packet)